Silkworm (band)

-Silkworm was an American indie rock band active from 1987 to 2005 whose core members were Tim Midyett, Andy Cohen, and Michael Dahlquist.
+Silkworm is an American indie rock band active from 1987 to 2005 and from 2024 onward whose core members are Tim Midyett, Andy Cohen, and formerly, Michael Dahlquist.

 History

 Origins: 1985–1987

 Founding members Tim Midyett (formerly Midgett), Joel RL Phelps, and Andy Cohen began writing and performing under the name Ein Heit in Missoula, Montana from 1985 to 1987.
 In 1987, they adopted the name Silkworm.

 Relocation: 1987–2004

 They relocated to Seattle in 1990, where they met drummer Michael Dahlquist.
 During a radio interview on WNUR at Northwestern University, Steve Albini called in to contact the band.
 Albini had attended Hellgate High School, the same high school that Phelps, Midyett, and Cohen attended in Missoula, Montana.
 This connection led to Albini recording the band's album In the West.
 Silkworm would record with Albini multiple times over the course of their career after this.
 Phelps left the band in 1994 due to mental health issues and the rigors of touring.
 The band would soon sign with Matador Records for the release of their album Firewater in 1996.
 For the release of 1998's Blueblood the band had moved to Touch & Go Records, which would put out all of the band's albums for the rest of their career.

 Matt Kadane of Bedhead and The New Year played keyboards on Italian Platinum and It'll Be Cool.